pradykaushik/system-load-generator/README.md

 Generate CPU load with Memory pressure.

 #### Configuration
 The following are the configuration parameters that are provided in the YAML config file.
-The configuration file is to be stored in [configs](./configs) directory.
+The configuration file, named _cpuload\_memorypressure\_config.yaml_, is to be stored in [configs](./configs) directory.

 * **minCpuLoadPercentage** - Minimum CPU usage pressure.